rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

 Next define the RepositoryList component in your *src/Repository/RepositoryList/index.js* file.
-The component only takes the array of repositories as props, which where retrieved by the GraphQL query, in order to render a list of RepositoryItem components.
+The component only takes the array of repositories as props, which will be retrieved by the GraphQL query, in order to render a list of RepositoryItem components.
 The identifier of each repository can be passed as key attribute to the rendered list.
 Otherwise all props from one repository node are passed to the RepositoryItem by using the JavaScript spread operator.

 {{< highlight javascript >}}
 import React from 'react';